 So you bought a new oil filter, and it does not fit your car model.
 That is very disappointing, not to mention a waste of time and money.
 Like everything else, this too needs to be tailored to your needs.
 Fortunately, you just need to look into a couple of stuff to ensure that you make the right purchase.

-First of all, you should check the model number of your car and the type of filter it requires.
+- First of all, you should check the model number of your car and battery & the main is the type of filter it requires.
+There is no doubt that car batteries are expensive and therefore we would like to get the best value for money out of it.
+However, we need to find out ways and means by which we are able to get the best car battery for the money.
+Car battery checkers are used to determine the condition of the battery.
+This would require researching, gathering information and then moving forward.
 With that out of the way, we come to the differences in the media.
 If you are wondering whether your car needs a different sort for synthetic and something else for mineral oil, then no, it doesn’t.
-Filters are classified by whether they possess a cellulose or synthetic media.
+Filters are classified by whether they possess cellulose or synthetic media.

-Quality is highly important.
+- Quality is highly important.
 I will give you a tip that I go by while looking for oil filters.
 While it is not often the case that a higher price means a better product, it is so, in the case of oil filters.
-I find this useful because automotive filters rarely come with guides regarding their application.
+I find this useful because best automotive oil filter rarely come with guides regarding their application.

 Benefits Of Using A Top Quality Oil Filter

 - Oil is essential to the car engine on multiple levels, other than the obvious of course.
 Oil is supposed to lubricate the internal components.
 It cools down the engine through a heat transfer and seals the piston ring.
 Further, it absorbs the contaminants and the wear particles and even the soot from combustion.
 These contaminants are either suspended or react with the addictives, which constitutes a quarter of the motor oil.